Marie of France, Countess of Champagne: Regencies

 Marie became regent for Champagne when her husband Henry I went on pilgrimage to the Holy Land from 1179 until 1181.
 While her husband was away, Marie's father died and her half-brother, Philip Augustus, became king of France.
 He confiscated his mother's dower lands and married Isabelle of Hainaut, who was previously betrothed to Marie's eldest son.
 This prompted Marie to join a party of disgruntled nobles—including the queen mother Adela of Champagne and the archbishop of Reims—in plotting unsuccessfully against Philip.
 Eventually, relations between Marie and her royal brother improved.
 Marie's husband died soon after his return from the Holy Land in 1181, leaving her again as regent for their young son Henry.

-Marie, who had retired to the nunnery of Château de Fontaines-les-Nonnes near Meaux (1187–1190), served again as regent for Champagne as her son Henry II joined the Third Crusade from 1190 to 1197.
-He remained in the Levant, marrying Queen Isabella I of Jerusalem in 1192.
+Marie, who had retired to the Priory of Fontaines-les-Nonnes near Meaux (1187–1190), served again as regent for Champagne as her son Henry II joined the Third Crusade from 1190 to 1197.
+He remained in the Levant, marrying Isabella I of Jerusalem in 1192.
 Over the course of her regencies, Champagne was transformed from a patchwork of territories into a significant principality.